schollz/miti/README.md

 Modify an example in the `examples` to make sure its set to the instrument that you have.
 Then to run, you can just do

 ```
-> tidi --file examples/song1.tidi
+> miti --file examples/song1.miti
 [info]  2020/07/17 08:18:12 playing
 ```

 And you'll hear some music!

-## tidi musical notation
+## miti musical notation

-*tidi* reads a `.tidi` file, which is a high-level musical notation developed for *tidi*.
+*miti* reads a `.miti` file, which is a high-level musical notation developed for *miti*.
 The musical notation is simple and powerful, allowing you to create patterns of notes that can be played on many instruments simultaneously.

 ### Basic pattern